savonet/book/video.md

 ```{.liquidsoap include="liq/video-source-tracks.liq" from=header}
 ```

-and the `source`\indexop{source} function does the converse, assembling a source from a record of tracks:
+Liquidsoap warns us here that the variables `audio`, `video` and `metadata` hide the modules of the same name.
+The warning is harmless in a script this short, and the field names are the point of the example, so we keep them.
+The `source`\indexop{source} function does the converse, assembling a source from a record of tracks:

 ```{.liquidsoap include="liq/video-source-rebuild.liq" from=header}
 ```